Student Peer Leader Network - Section contents

 - be currently enrolled as a University of Melbourne student (domestic or international) and remain enrolled and be available for a full calendar year.

-- Undergraduate students: You must have completed one year of study.
+- Undergraduate students: You must have completed one and a half years of study.

 - Graduate coursework students: You are eligible from the commencement of study.

-- be able to commit to a minimum of 10 hours per week for the fixed term period (12 months).
+- be able to commit to 10 hours per week for the fixed term period (12 months).